HL7/fhir-qi-core/pages/qdm-to-qicore.md

 ##### 8.4.5.1 Physical Exam, Performed: General

+QDM defines Physical Exam as the evaluation of the patient's body and/or mental status exam to determine its state of health.
+The techniques of examination can include palpation (feeling with the hands or fingers), percussion (tapping with the fingers), auscultation (listening), visual inspection or observation, inquisition and smell.
+Measurements may include vital signs (blood pressure, pulse, respiration) as well as other clinical measures (such as expiratory flow rate and size of lesion).
+In the context of quality measurement, the physical exam category is also used to represent calculations based upon measurements (such as body mass index (BMI)).
+Physical exam includes psychiatric examinations.

+For specific physical examination observations inherited directly from US Core:

 | **QDM Context**                        | **QI-Core R4**                                                                                                                                                                        | **Comments**                                                                                                                                                                                                                          |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Physical Exam, Performed - General** | [Observation](StructureDefinition-qicore-observation.html)                                                       |                                                                                                                                                                                                                                       |